-Spinach is rich in vitamin K, which activates osteocalcin,
+Spinach is rich in vitamin K, which activates osteocalcin, a protein that binds calcium to bones.

 1. Wash and dry spinach.
 Place in large bowl and set aside.

 2. In a small bowl, mix 2 tablespoons of olive oil, garlic, lime juice, brown sugar and soy sauce; set aside.